joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/056-IDS-and-IPS.md

 ## IDS Detection Methods

-- **Signature-based IDS**
+### Signature-based IDS

+Signature-based IDS works by comparing network traffic against a database of known attack patterns.

-  - Detects intrusions by comparing traffic to a database of known attack patterns or signatures.
+- Detects intrusions by matching traffic to known signatures.
-  - Can only detect attacks based on previously identified attacks in the database.
-  - Highly effective at identifying known threats.
+- Effective at identifying known threats.
 - Low false-positive rate for known attacks.
-  - Requires regular updates to maintain a current database of signatures.
+- Requires regular updates to the signature database.
-  - Limited in detecting new, unknown threats or variations of known attacks.
+- Limited in detecting new or modified attacks.

-  - Types:
+Types:

 - **Pattern-matching**
   - Specific patterns of steps recognized during an attack.
   - More common in NIDS and WIDS.

 - **Stateful-matching**
   - Focus on known system baseline, reporting any changes to that state.
   - More common in HIDS.

-- **Anomaly-based IDS**
+### Anomaly-based IDS

+Anomaly-based IDS detects intrusions by identifying deviations from established network behavior.

-  - Also known as "Behavioral-based IDS".
+- Also known as "Behavioral-based IDS."
-  - Identifies intrusions by detecting deviations from normal network behavior or baseline.
+- Detects deviations from normal network behavior or baseline.
-  - Higher false-positive rate due to variations in activities that deviate from the established norm.
+- Higher false-positive rate due to variations in normal activities.
 - Effective at discovering new and unknown threats.
-  - Can adapt to changing network conditions and behaviors.
+- Adapts to changing network conditions and behaviors.

-  - Types
+Types:

 - **Statistical**
   - Uses statistical models to define normal behavior.
   - Detects unusual patterns; useful for known and unknown threats.
   - False positives if activity is variable; requires model updates.

 - **Protocol**
   - Monitors adherence to protocol standards.
   - Detects protocol-specific attacks; ensures protocol compliance.
   - Limited to protocol violations; may miss sophisticated attacks.

 - **Traffic**
   - Analyzes network traffic patterns and volumes.
   - Detects large-scale attacks like DDoS; monitors network health.
   - False positives in high-traffic environments; requires traffic analysis.

 - **Rule/Heuristic**
   - Uses predefined rules and heuristics.
   - Tailored detection; effective for complex patterns.
   - Requires rule updates; may miss novel attacks.

 - **Application-based**
   - Monitors specific applications.
   - Detects application-specific threats; deep insight into behavior.
   - Limited to monitored applications; requires knowledge of normal behavior.